 A seven year old child presented to us with pain in the right lower limb and difficulty in bearing weight since last three days.
 There was no history of any trauma to the region or previous similar or related event.
 Clinical examination was unremarkable except a flexion deformity of the hip and difficulty to examine for other findings because of pain.
+There was tenderness at and around the anterior hip and groin region.
+There was no local rise of temperature corresponding to the abovementioned sites although there was mild fever since last night which got transiently relieved by certain medication provided by a local practitioner.

-There was the rest and supportive, symptomatic treatment.
+A provisional diagnosis of transient synovitis was made and patient admitted for the rest and supportive, symptomatic treatment.
 The child was put on bed rest and pain relieving medications.
 Skin traction on the affected extremity was placed with one brick of weight with appropriate countertraction in view of the flexion deformity correction.
 Traction was also intended to relieve muscle spasm and pain.
-(Figure1)
+(Figure 1)